access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 [![OpenStack Diagram](../img/openstack-diagram.jpeg)](../img/openstack-diagram.jpeg)

 Each OpenStack service delivers a specific kind of resource, or a few related resources.
+Each service exposes a documented API that users (and other services use) to manage these resources.

 The most fundamental services to know about are:

 | Service type | OpenStack name | What it delivers to users               | AWS Equivalent |
 |--------------|----------------|-----------------------------------------|----------------|